MartinJeanne/Linkstart-backend/README.md

 ```
 <br>

-Create the docker image for the rest api:
+Create the docker image of the rest api:
 ```
 docker build -t linkstartapi .
 ```
 <br>

-Create a .env file at the root of the project, and specify this information:
+Create an .env file at the root of the project, and specify this information:
 ```
 MYSQLDB_DATABASE=databaseName
 MYSQLDB_ROOT_PASSWORD=theRootPassword